GM Delays Inline-Six Diesel For Trucks Until 2020MY

 Chevrolet and GMC will start taking orders for the diesel soon, though.

 General Motors will delay offering the 3.0-liter diesel inline six in the 2020 Chevrolet Silverado 1500 and GMC Sierra 1500, according to a memo from GM to dealers that Automotive News obtained.
-The note indicated that EPA emissions certification was taking longer than the company expected, resulting in the extended wait for the engine to come to market.
+The note indicated that emissions certification was taking longer than the company expected, resulting in the extended wait for the engine to come to market.

 "Yes, we are shifting the 3.0L Diesel from a late 2019MY to a 2020MY as emissions testing is taking longer than expected," Chevrolet representative Monte Doran told Motor1.com.
 "However, we did not attribute to a single entity, as the truth is this is a collaborative effort between GM and several government entities.
 We will make the 2020MY Duramax available for dealers orders soon, and expect to deliver the first trucks to customers soon after emissions testing is complete."

-Note: UPDATE: Since publishing this story earlier today, Chevrolet released specs for the 3.0-liter diesel.
-It makes 277 horsepower (207 kilowatts) and 460 pound-feet (634 Newton-meters).